scuzzydude/asimov/asimov.md

         i.
 Possession alone should be adequate, as it usually implies ownership where no clear legal ownership can be established.

+        ii.
+Formal custodianship and tax-liability should be established where legally feasible.

     d.
 The Scoot shall be responsible for all taxes and legal encumberments of any property bought.

     e.
 A Scoot may never sell property.